 Brette's Answer: I don't know what the precedent is in your state, but I would say holiday takes precedence over vacation time because the holiday is set in stone and you can schedule your vacation when you choose.
 If you can't change when your vacation is, why don't you offer your ex-husband another weekend in exchange for missing the holiday?
 That would be a fair way to handle this, or give him your next holiday.

-Jodi's Question: Since July 4th is on a Monday this year, does that extend my custodial parent summer weekend visit until Monday?
+Jodi's Question: If July 4th is on a Monday, does that extend my custodial parent summer weekend visit until Monday?

 Brette's Answer: Holiday visitation is separate from weekend visits.
 Your order may say who gets that holiday.
 If not mentioned it is treated like any other day.